 My computerized system of tracking was primitive.
 It couldn’t grow as my research grew.
 Then at one of my jobs as an administrative assistant, I found the answer: a research database!

 This wasn’t easy for me to create since usually such projects take a team of specialties to develop.
 That costs big bucks!
-Since 2016, however, I’ve been happy to have an introduction to my database on-line, and I have a professional friend who plans to get the first version on-line eventually.
+Since 2016, however, I’ve been happy to have an introduction to my database on-line, and I have a professional friend/programmer who plans to get the first version on-line eventually.

 Changes for my website

-– View previous posts –
+– View previous blogs –

 Categories